mypetyak/StrokeWidthTransform/README.md

 direction of greatest contrast.
 In the case of an edge pixel, this is synonymous with the vector normal to the edge.

-3. For each edge pixel, traverse in the direction \theta of the gradient until the next edge pixel is encountered (or you fall off the image).
-If the corresponding edge pixel's gradient is pointed in the opposite direction (\theta - pi), we know the newly-encountered edge is roughly parallel to the first, and we have just cut a slice (line) through a stroke.
+3. For each edge pixel, traverse in the direction θ of the gradient until the next edge pixel is encountered (or you fall off the image).
+If the corresponding edge pixel's gradient is pointed in the opposite direction (θ - π), we know the newly-encountered edge is roughly parallel to the first, and we have just cut a slice (line) through a stroke.
 Record the stroke width, in pixels, and assign this value to all pixels on the slice we just traversed.